-At light-load or no-load conditions, the output drops very slowly; the MP4473 reduces the switching frequency automatically to maintain high efficiency.
-Figure 2 shows light-load operation.
+At light-load or no-load conditions, the output drops very slowly and the MP9447 reduces the switching frequency automatically to maintain high efficiency.
+Figure 3 shows the light-load operation.
 V{FB} does not reach V{REF} as the inductor current approaches zero.
 The LS-FET driver enters a tri-state (high Z) whenever the inductor current reaches zero.
 A current modulator takes control of the LS-FET and limits the inductor current to less than -1mA.
-This causes the output capacitors to discharge slowly to GND through the LS-FET to improve light-load efficiency.
-At light loads, the HS-FET does not turn ON as frequently as with heavy loads.
+Hence, the output capacitors discharge slowly to GND through the LS-FET to greatly improve the light-load efficiency.
+At light loads, the HS-FET does not turn ON as frequently as at heavy loads.
 This is called skip mode.

-Figure 2: Light-Load Operation
+Figure 3: Light-Load Operation

-As the output current increases from the light-load conditions, the current modulator's regulatory time period becomes shorter.
-The HS-FET turns ON more frequently, thus increasing the switching frequency.
-The output current reaches a critical level when the current modulator time is zero.
-The critical output-current level can be calculated as follows:
+As the output current increases from light-load condition, the current modulator's regulatory time period becomes shorter.
+The HS-FET turns ON more frequently, thus increasing the switching frequency increases.
+The output current reaches its critical level when the current modulator time is zero.
+The critical output current level is: